CalKong/cse15l-lab-reports5/index.md

 ![Image](P3.png)

 After printing the contents of result in the body of the loop, I can see that every element that passes the if condition is added to the front of the array.
-The new list needs to maintain the order of the origninal list so the bug is that we add s in the position of the array.
+The new list needs to maintain the order of the origninal list so the bug is that we add s in the wrong position of the array.

 ## 4